bboer/jquery-hashwatcher/README.md

 jquery.hashwatcher.js allow bind custom handlers that will fired on changing key hashes in user browser address bar.

+jquery.hashwatcher.js depends on [jquery-hashchange](https://github.com/cowboy/jquery-hashchange).
+So, be sure insert it before inside the head section on html page.

 There are **watch** and **neglect** methods.

 ## watch ##